wkumari/draft-harkins-owe/README.md

-Harkins & Kumari          Expires June 3, 2017                  [Page 1]
+Harkins & Kumari          Expires June 4, 2017                  [Page 1]

-Internet-Draft      Opportunistic Wireless Encryption      November 2016
+Internet-Draft      Opportunistic Wireless Encryption      December 2016

    to this document.
 Code Components extracted from this document must